IBM-Automation-SPGI/Event-Automation-PoT/4/index.md

-8. Within the _Topic selection_ tab, you will be asked to specify which of the available endpoints topics should serve as a destination "sink."
+8. Within the _Topic selection_ step, you will be asked to specify which of the available endpoints topics should serve as a destination "sink."

     In this situation, the goal is to send all valid customer interactions (which meet the purchasing criteria) to the marketing department's customer loyalty application.

-    *   Select the `STUDENTXX.LOYALTY.APP` topic - you may need to tab through the pages (3 total), or search for the Topic Name within the search bar provided at the top of the panel
+    *   Select the `STUDENTXX.LOYALTY.APP` topic - you may need to tab through the pages, or you can search for the Topic Name within the search bar provided at the top of the panel

     *   Click **Configure** to finalize the event destination